 This seems like a simple one but for me, having food available at work gives me one less thing to think about in the morning.
 I know that when I need it the kitchen is stocked and I can grab breakfast or even lunch.
 You can even. opt to incorporate this as part of your employee wellbeing strategy and choose healthier food options, which is what we've done in the cafe in the London office.

 Time with family is always important but time with family when you have a newborn is absolutely critical.
 In an overwhelming time in your life, no matter whether you're the primary or secondary caregiver, employers can help ease this pressure of getting back to work with extended leave.
 I’m a testament to this: I recently had four weeks paternity leave and I loved every second I spent with my family.
 This is a great example of payrolling benefits in kind.

 5. Wellbeing Bonus

 We introduced a wellbeing bonus this year and it’s been a huge hit.
 Every employee has an allocated amount of money that they can spend on their own wellbeing.
 It's been a success as it not only helps towards your employees wellbeing but it also lets the employees focus on themselves, for a routine that suits their own lifestyle.
 By allocating a set amount that is specifically for these things, employees are able to look after their wellbeing without feeling guilty.
 At our company, we’ve seen people spend it on retreats, bikes, health insurance and even surfboards!
-(For our UK clients, we’ve got a wellbeing product called SmartFit that’s worth checking out to help provide exclusive wellness programme discounts.)
+(For our UK clients, we’ve got an employee wellbeing product that’s worth checking out to help provide exclusive wellness programme discounts.)